Grandma’s Date Nut Bread

 • Chopped walnuts add crunch.
 Substitute pecans if you’d like.

-Start by pouring 2 cups of boiling water over the dates and baking soda.
+1. Soak the dates in boiling water and baking soda.
 The mixture may bubble a bit.
-Let it cool before proceeding with the recipe.
+Let cool before proceeding with the recipe.

 To make date nut bread in cans, you’ll need five or six 20-ounce cans (these were once referred to as #2 cans).
 Canned fruit, such as pineapple chunks, are often sold in in the 20-ounce size.